cgosmeyer/analysis_tools/README.md

 * `build_table`, which takes columns and column names and creates an `astropy.table.Table` because I can never remember the `astropy` syntax (and that "names" is really "colnames", ugh).

 * `antitable`, which is actually a decorator wrapping `decompose_table`.
 For any function returning an `astropy.table.Table`, use the dectorator to convert it to a `collections.OrderedDict`.
-Mostly for funzies.
+For funzies.

 ```
     @antitable